• Home

 $ sudo dnf install openssl [On Fedora]

-Private key is one of the must have entity to create a CSR.
-Creation of private key is included as a sub process in the same command.
+The private key is one of the must-have entities to create a CSR.
+Creation of private key is included as a subprocess in the same command.
 Just use this command to create a CSR for example.com domain.

 $ openssl req -new -newkey rsa:2048 -nodes -keyout example.com.key -out example.com.csr